ShaanAu/personal-website/content/authors/admin/_index.md

 ---

+I'm a Data Science Degree Apprentice at Santander UK, Founder at GenZoomer.ai, a technology enthusiast and youth activist.

-I am Shaan, a data science degree apprenntice at Santander UK.
-I truly believe that many companies are not leveraging Data to its full potential, and is why I have a strong interest in decision science.
-I also have a strong interest in the financial markets, and how data can be used to make informed decisions in that perspective.
+I truly believe that many companies are not leveraging Data to its full potential, and is why I have a strong interest in decision science, to help companies make well-informed decisions.

+My career started within 2017, when I helped out Suneeta Cosmetics Ltd, my family business, in running the technology side of the business, from developing the websites, implementing a marketing srategy for the company, SEO and leveraging the data provided to target our customer base.

+I am currently working within Data Science at Santander UK, which allows me to combine my passion for programming and creativity to help implement effective data solutions across the bank, whilst rotating across various teams ranging from CIB to the retail bank.

+In 2020, I succesfully lauched GenZoomer.ai which is a platform dedicated to giving young indivduals a platform to express their thoughts, with a core focus on technology and career advice, I helped develop the website and manage a team of enthusiastic change-makers.